ChristianLempa/boilerplates/CONTRIBUTING.md

 ## Issues

 ### Create a new issue

 If you spot a problem with the templates, search if that issue already exists.
 If a relevant issue doesn't exist, you can open a new issue in the issue's tab.

 ### Solve an issue

 Search through the existing issues to find one that interests you.
 You can refine the search using labels as filters.
 Once you find an issue to work on, you are welcome to open a PR with a fix.

-## Your PR is merged!
+## Your PR is merged

 Once reviewed and accepted, your PR would be merged and available publicly.
 Congratulations 🎉🎉 and thank you for playing your part ✨.